The Golden Thread of Soul

 Carl Jung believed that while the soul was unknowable, we could receive the expression of soul and of the psyche through images.
 Jung’s active imagination process involves actively engaging with images that arise from deep within the psyche.
 The ego does not change the images, but treats these images as real unto themselves.
 Here images includes symbols, archetypes, poetry, sensations, movements and metaphors, that arise in our dreams, art, meditations, responses to nature and in everyday circumstances.
 We do this through evoking reverie or meditation, then letting the images speak through us in a stream of consciousness, that may be written, spoken, drawn, danced, enacted or sung.

 It is important to distinguish here between active imagination and fantasy.
 Cynthia Bourgeault describes the imaginal process as “direct perception through the eye of the heart, not through mental reflection or fantasy.”
-Active imagination is a way of engaging with what is already present within us, as described here by Rilke:
+Active imagination is a way of engaging with what is already present within us, though it may be buried.

 The work of the eyes is done.